cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

   learning, the boundaries have started to blur...
 (Updated 5 JUL 2019)
 categories: machine-learning
 permalink: learning-math/
-tags: [machine-learning, recurrent-neural-networks, keras, nlp]
+tags: [machine-learning, recurrent-neural-networks, keras, nlp, tensorflow]
 disqus: true
 image: /assets/images/math.jpg
 ---

 **Updated 5 JUL 2019:** Improved the model and added a prediction helper

+**Updated 19 DEC 2020:** Upgraded to TensorFlow 2 and now using `tensorflow.keras`

 Since ancient times, it has been known that machines excel at math while humans